 Your cyber insurance policy should also help you cover those “incidental” costs directly associated with a data breach.
 For that, your cyber insurance policy should provide…

 As with most problems you’re likely to experience in business, there are a few data breach-related issues that require nothing more of you (and accept nothing less) than a pile of cash.

 Which is fine, I guess, if you have the cash.
 Catastrophic if you don’t.

 Ransomware and Extortion

-If your system is taken over by ransomware, or other extortion-ware, you may be presented with the unenviable choices of either 1) paying a hacker some money, or 2) losing all of your company’s stored data.
-Unfortunately, even the best backups may not prevent you from being confronted with this horrible choice.
+If your system is taken over by ransomware, or other extortion-ware, you may be presented with the unenviable choices of either 1) paying a hacker some money, or 2) losing all of your company’s stored data and having your customers’ personal information published on the internet.

 What should you do?

-Even the FBI advises victims of ransomware to pay the ransom if data can’t be restored from backups.
+Law enforcement and insurance companies are begging you to not pay the ransom.
+Of course, they say this while oftentimes paying a ransom when in the same situation themselves.
+What to do then?
 Unfortunately, paying the ransom may not be as simple as taking some cash from an ATM and putting it in a discreet location.
-It’ll require Bitcoin.
+Usually, it’ll require Bitcoin.